Skin Booster vs Mesotherapy: Differences, Results, Cost in Dubai

 4. Which one gives faster results?

-Skin boosters often show visible hydration quicker.
+Skin boosters often show visible hydration more quickly.

 5. Are results permanent?